-A. You should know that workers’ compensation death benefits (aka survivors loss benefits) in Michigan are subject to a specific maximum.
-The highest workers compensation rate allowed in 2012 was $775 per week.
+A. You should know that workers’ compensation death benefits in Michigan (aka survivors loss benefits) are subject to a specific maximum.
+The highest compensation rate allowed in 2012 was $775 per week.

 Q. What if there are no dependents?

-A. If there are no dependents, workers compensation only pays $6,000 for a burial allowance.
+A. If there are no dependents, workers’ comp only pays $6,000 for a burial allowance.
 However, the estate of a deceased worker could have a claim for benefits that should have been paid before they died.

 Q. How do I know if I’m receiving the correct amount of survivors benefits?